 I even found some ridiculous items on people’s packing lists like ‘chalkboard’, ‘window blinds’, ‘coolers’ and other things you DEFINITELY don’t need or want to drag around.

 If you really feel like you cannot live without something, you can always rent any item at the destination.
 There are many companies all over the world that rent baby gear.
 They’ll deliver it to your hotel or bring it to the airport.
 Here are some most popular websites around the world.

-Travel crib – So far I’ve never even had a travel crib.
+Travel crib – With Dylan we’ve never used a travel crib.
+Ever!
 When Dylan wasn’t moving he slept with me or on another big bed barricaded with pillows, later on, we always picked hotels and AirBnBs that provide cribs (and actually also high chairs).
 It’s much better than dragging your own crib around.

-However, many smaller hotels will provide cribs, but not sheets, so make sure to have sheets or blanket with you.
+However, many smaller hotels will provide cribs, but not sheets, so make sure to have sheets or blankets with you.